readren/angular-cli-sbt-plugin/README.md

 ## Prerequisites

-The _Angular-cli_ generated project has dependencies that require Node 4 or greater.
+The _Angular-cli_ beta.6 generated project has dependencies that require Node 4.4 and npm 3.10 or greater.
+Be sure you fullfill that:

+`node --version` should be >= 4.4

+`npm --version` should be >= 3.10

-_Angular-cli_ should be already installed.
+[Angular-cli](https://github.com/angular/angular-cli) should be already installed.
+You can do that with:

 `npm install -g angular-cli`